 Contact our team to arrange an initial meeting to discuss how the scheme can work for your farm.

-The Governments flagship new support scheme which will aim to pay Public Money for Public Goods.
-Planned to be rolled out in phases from 2022 and comprising a range of levels, the scheme is designed to appeal to all farmers and land managers.
+ELMS is the Governments flagship new support scheme which will aim to pay Public Money for Public Goods.
+Rolled out in phases from 2022 and comprising a range of levels, the scheme is designed to appeal to all farmers and land managers.
+The term ELMS covers a range of levels of support including:

 Sustainable Farming Incentive (SFI)

-The first level of the scheme, open on a rolling monthly basis, is the Sustainable Farming Incentive 2023 and is available to those in receipt of the BPS.
+The first level of the scheme, open on a rolling monthly basis, is the Sustainable Farming Incentive and is available to all farmers and landowners in England.
 It pays for sustainable practices based on the land type and have a range of levels to suit most farm types.
-Originally launched in 2022 and updated in 2023 with additional options, the SFI 2023 scheme has more actions available with revised payments.
-SFI 2024 is due to launch later in the year with a further 50 options opening the scheme up to more farmers and landowners.
+Originally launched in 2022 and updated in 2023, 2024 and 2026, the scheme has more actions available with revised payments.
+Opening back up for applications from small farmers and businesses without an existing ELMS scheme in June 2026 and with a full release in September 2026.
+The scheme is capped at £100,000/year/business and has a range of 71 options under the 2026 offer, with agreement lengths of 3 years and quarterly payments.

 Landscape Recovery (LR)

 The upper level of the scheme is designed for large scale and long term projects covering multiple holdings or large areas and involving collaboration between farmers.
-This will be the last part of ELMS to be launched.
+This will be the last part of ELMS to be launched and is currently being tested and developed by DEFRA.

 Farming in Protected Landscapes (FiPL)